Accelerated pharma manufacturing

 Overload and underload of production routes

 At times, some batches are processed faster than anticipated, and that would lead to clearing of some routes.
-In the absence of anything else in the monthly plan for these machines to process, these routes would continue to remain empty –an underload situation.
+In the absence of anything else in the monthly plan for these machines to process, these routes would continue to remain empty – an underload situation

-Lower output and poor OTIF
+Lower output and poor On-time-in-full (OTIF)

 High FG inventory and high airfreight expenses

 A low OTIF means that many orders run the risk of being delayed beyond the customers’ tolerance.
 This is detrimental to the company in many ways.
-Delay in delivery of orders could lead to sales loss (there is usually more than one generic for a drug) and customer dissatisfaction.
+Delay in delivery of orders could lead to sales loss (there is usually more than one generic for a drug), and customer dissatisfaction.
 In certain countries, the companies could end up paying heavy penalties.
 This forces most companies to forecast demand on an aggressive side.
 But if demand does not pan out as expected, then companies have to deal with the problem of excess inventory in the warehouse.
-Consequently, at any point of time, the warehouses may have as much as six to eight months of inventory for some SKUs!
+Consequently, at any point of time, the warehouses may have as much as six to eight months of inventory for some SKUs (Stock Keeping Units)!
 To get rid of this additional inventory, the company either has to offer deep discounts, or incinerate and write off the stock if it has passed its sell-by date.

 Moreover, every batch of drug manufactured has a clearly printed expiry date.
 Many countries have strict guidelines as to how much residual time should be available for the medicines when a batch reaches their port of entry.
 Further, the distribution channel will be very reluctant to accept stock nearing expiry, since customers will not buy drugs nearing expiry.
 So, if the manufacturing of a batch is delayed beyond a certain point, then to ensure that it is not sent back from the port of entry and to meet customer expectations, the manufacturer is forced to send the shipment by air, resulting in additional expenses.
 Frequent instances of discounts, air freight, and write-offs can put a significant dent in the bottom-line.

-Need to challenge the status-quo
+Need to Challenge the Status-Quo

 Direction of Solution

-To enable the necessary flexibility in planning and on the shop floor, first the support departments have to be decoupled from the vagaries in manufacturing.
+To enable the necessary flexibility in planning and on the shop floor, first, the support departments have to be decoupled from the vagaries in manufacturing.

 Purchasing RM/PM should not be linked to each sales order.
 Instead, to ensure daily availability of all RM/PM, the inventory level (norm) for each item that the company should be carrying at any given point in time should be defined.
-This inventory level should account for the confirmed sales orders that need the material, a safety stock required for the item, and the demand indicated in the latest annual operating plan (AOP).
+This inventory level should account for the confirmed sales orders that need the material, a safety stock required for the item, and the demand indicated in the latest Annual Operating Plan (AOP).

 Decoupling Quality control

 A similar tactic can be implemented at RM-QC to ensure availability of QC cleared RM.
 One can define the RM-QC cleared inventory level (norm) for each item that should be available at any given point in time, modified frequently to synchronize with the current manufacturing plan.
 This would be adequate to ensure seamless dispensing as per priority.
-For instance, it can be decided that the RM-QC team will enable 100% availability of all full kits for a two-week horizon, and an 80% availability for the forthcoming two weeks (total four-week horizon).
-This will decouple QC from everyday urgencies of manufacturing.
+For instance, it can be decided that the RMQC team will enable 100% availability of all full kits for a two-week horizon, and an 80% availability for the forthcoming two weeks (total four-week horizon).
+This will decouple QC from everyday urgencies of manufacturing

-Managing priority in manufacturing
+Managing priority in pharma drug manufacturing

-To synchronize the actions in manufacturing, it is necessary to create a simple yet unified system-driven signalling mechanism for priority which can ensure that on-time-performance of customer orders is not jeopardised.
+synchronize the actions in manufacturing, it is necessary to create a simple yet unified systemdriven signalling mechanism for priority which can ensure that on-time-performance of customer orders is not jeopardised.
 For this, each order can be given a colour priority based on relative closeness to the due date.
 Red is highest priority, then yellow, and green the least.
 Only this colour priority should dictate expediting at all work stations (no manual intervention).

 Dispensing based on route load (WIP control)

-The availability of full kits can free the shop floor from having to change plans due to fluctuations in RM availability, etc. Nevertheless, even now dispensing based on monthly plan can clearly lead to developing of bottlenecks and starving of some resources downstream.
-This can be avoided if forming large campaigns by clubbing orders in advance is discontinued, and dispensing is done dynamically (possible due to full kit availability) based on load of the entire route on a given day.
+The availability of full kits can free the shop floor from having to change plans due to fluctuations in RM availability, etc. Nevertheless, even now, dispensing based on monthly plan can clearly lead to developing of bottlenecks and starving of some resources downstream.
+This can be avoided if forming large campaigns by clubbing orders in advance is discontinued, and dispensing is done dynamically (possible due to full kit availability) based on the load of the entire route on a given day.

-The source of capacity relief in plants
+The source of capacity relief in pharma manufacturing plants

-Availability of full kits well in advance will ensure:
+The availability of full kits well in advance will ensure:

 - Flexibility to do daily planning based on route load in dispensing